axyl-casc/GO-AI-backend/README.md

 ```
 This will initialize the backend and make it ready for handling Go game requests.

+You can access it via http://localhost:3001 on your local network.

 ## Features
 - Supports **game logic processing** for the Go AI.
 - Interfaces with **Go engines** like KataGo and GTP-based AI.